Sanix-Darker/oscar/clients/javascript (for ReactJs)/README.md

 OscarToki Protocol is a simple way to generate a kind of a token, that have:

 - A lifetime of 40 seconds.
-- Can only be compute with a peer that have a "valid" Microservicekey.
+- Can only be compute with a peer that have a "valid" Clientkey.
-- In each request just add in the header the parameter `oscar-toki` that content that toki.
+- In each request just add in the header the parameter `oscar_toki` that content that toki.

 ## How to install

+This step is optionnal, because i volontary added the "./node_modules" to the git tree(Because of his 2dependencies that bring only 3 packages)
+,but if you want to update packages, you can run:
 ```shell
 cd to/oscartoki
 npm install